emgong/double-takes/app/posts/2013-12-04-calls-for-transparency.md

 tldr:
   title: "An appeal to fairness"
   body: """
         &ldquo;I'm asking conference organizers who claim to have a fair talk selection process to be transparent when any speakers are invited outside of it.&rdquo;
         """
+reddit: true
 ---

 A chuckle, followed by, "I haven't responded to a CFP in years."